smakonin/SparseNILM/README.md

 # Sparse NILM
-The super-state hidden Markov model disaggregator I developed for my PhD thesis.
-This project contains the source code for my PhD thesis experimentation.
-With the exception of uDisagg which has its own repo.
+The super-state hidden Markov model disaggregator that uses a sparse Viterbi algorithm for decoding.
+This project contains the source code that was use for my [IEEE Transactions on Smart Grid](http://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=5165411) journal paper.